Sunday, November 3, 2024

 Bluray cover image for 'Arabella: Black Angel'

-One thing that can be said for the late entry giallo Arabella: Black Angel is it doesn’t waste time.
-Before the movie has reached its 12-minute mark the main character, a sexy redhead with silly gold glitter streaks bracketing her eyes, has gone to a sex club, The Infernal Regions (also simply called Hell), slinking past various sexy tableaux, including two women, tits out, lighting their cigarettes from another woman’s candle strap-on and two men in black banana hammocks wrestling, before submitting to two hunks wearing high-waisted black vinyl pants.
-This encounter is interrupted by a police raid and the red-headed woman is apprehended by a gruff vice Det.
+One thing that can be said for the late entry giallo Arabella: Black Angel is that it doesn’t waste time.
+Before the movie has reached its 12-minute mark the main character, a sexy redhead with silly gold glitter streaks bracketing her eyes, goes to a sex club, The Infernal Regions (also simply called Hell), slinking past various sexy tableaux, including two women, tits out, lighting their cigarettes from another woman’s candle strap-on and two men in black banana hammocks wrestling, before submitting to two hunks wearing high-waisted black vinyl pants.
+This encounter is interrupted by a police raid and the red-headed woman is apprehended by gruff vice Det.
 Alfonse de Rosa (Carlo Mucari).
 “I’m not a whore,” she cries.
 The detective decides to let her go free—after he rapes her.

 The main character is Deborah (a striking, and frequently naked, Tiní Cansino).
 She is not a whore, or a redhead, but the raven-haired wife of Frank (Francesco Casale), a best-selling author who’s been confined to a wheelchair after a wedding day car accident (Deborah really should’ve waited until they got to their hotel to blow him).
 Frank is also kind of an asshole, prone to throwing tantrums whenever Deborah or his mother Marta (Evelyn Stewart, a.k.a.
 Ida Galli) ask how the new book is coming.